Mike's wife was diagnosed with Coeliac Disease in 2006. Since then, they have embraced a gluten-free lifestyle at home and elsewhere.

-If you think of British cuisine, you won't be far from thinking of the traditional Sunday roast.
-Indeed the French sometimes refer to us Brits as "Les Rosbifs," and it would be true to say that no beef Sunday roast would be complete without a couple of Yorkshire puddings on the side.
-However, with the one of the core ingredients of a Yorkshire pudding being flour, when my wife was diagnosed as having Coeliac Disease, we knew we'd have to find a different recipe than the one I had inherited from my Mum.
+When we think of British cuisine, most of us think of the traditional Sunday roast.
+Indeed, the French sometimes refer to us Brits as "les rosbifs," and it would be true to say that no beef Sunday roast would be complete without a couple of Yorkshire puddings on the side.
+However, one of the core ingredients of a Yorkshire pudding is flour, so when my wife was diagnosed with coeliac disease, we knew we'd have to find a different recipe than the one I had inherited from my Mum.

-To start with, we simply replaced our old recipe with gluten-free flour but whilst the new Yorkshire puddings were tasty enough, they never rose, leading to a doughy consistency rather than the airy and crispy texture that makes a good pud.
+To start with, we simply replaced our old recipe with gluten-free flour.
+While the new Yorkshire puddings were tasty enough, they never rose, leading to a doughy consistency rather than the airy and crispy texture that makes a good pud.

-- Add one egg and the white of a second egg to the milk, and whisk together.
+- Add one egg and the white of a second egg to the milk and whisk them together.

 - Sieve in the gluten-free plain flour.
 We use Dove's Farm plain gluten-free flour mix as it is readily available in our local stores.
 However, I am sure that other plain flour mixes would also work.

-- Where possible, leave the mixture to sit for at least 30 mins to allow it all to settle.
-Some people will tell you it is best to leave in the fridge, but I have found it works just as well at room temperature.
+- If possible, leave the mixture to sit for at least 30 mins to allow it all to settle.
+Some people will tell you it is best to leave it in the fridge, but I have found it works just as well at room temperature.

 - Pre-heat your oven to 190 degrees Celsius.

-- Add the pan and oil to the oven and heat until the oil is sizzling hot.
+- Add the oiled pan to the oven and heat until the oil is sizzling hot.

 - Remove the hot pan from the oven and pour your batter mixture evenly between the holes.
-Return to the oven as quickly as possible.
+Return the filled pan to the oven as quickly as possible.

 - Cook for 30 mins.
-However, if like me you only have a single oven, you may find the temperature determined by the meat.
-In this case adjust cooking times based on the oven temperature.
+However, if you only have a single oven like me, you may find the temperature determined by the meat.
+In this case, adjust cooking times based on the oven temperature.

-- After they are cooked, they should have risen and be nice and crispy.
-Serve up with some roast meat and some delicious vegetables to create the perfect Sunday roast.
+- After they are cooked, they should have risen and should be nice and crispy.
+Serve them up with some roast meat and delicious vegetables to create the perfect Sunday roast.